inexorgame-obsolete/wiki-mirror/AGENDA-Demand-analysis.md

 # Introduction
-## What is in this article?
 In this article we will work out which features Agenda will have, how it works and how it is going to be used.

-## What is not in this article?
 There are no class diagrams in here because this is part of [[Agenda's architecture|AGENDA architecture]].

-# Discussion

-## What is Agenda?
+### How fast is Agenda?
-Agenda is a 3D visual scripting library which will be developed for Inexor

-## Why was it named Agenda?
-Because it is latin for **things that ought to be done** (or things that should be done).

-This is a pun because what ought to be done is both it's implementation and everything that can be done with itself!
+Having tested our early proof of concept, we've seen that there should be no speed concerns at all.
+Even more complex setups should run on old machines with proper speed.

+# Map Editor Integration

-## Who can use Agenda?
+### Who can use Agenda?
 Agenda will be integrated into Inexor's map editor.
 This means it can be used in coop edit mode.

-## Can Agenda's visual script be executed in multiplayer?
-Yes there will be a client and server side scripting layer which allows to execute Agenda in multiplayer.
+# Multiplayer Scripting

-## Can Agenda's visual scripts be edited in multiplayer?
+### Can visual scripts be edited in multiplayer?
-Yes they will be editable in cooperative editing mode.
+Yes.
+They will be editable in cooperative editing mode.

+### Will it work in multiplayer?
+Yes.
+There will be a client and server side scripting layer.

+# Workflow
+TODO

+# Security
 TODO